 Tuesday 5 October 2021, 10.30am– 12 noon

-This year sees 100 years since Leith became part of the City of Edinburgh, prior to that it was a separate burgh.
+2020 saw 100 years since Leith became part of the City of Edinburgh; prior to that it was a separate burgh.
+Since we were not able to run these in person during 2020 we are celebrating them this year.
 Our talks programme explores the rich heritage of Leith and its unique identity.

 From trading port, and fishing village, to municipal Burgh and industrial hub – the history of Leith is rich and varied.
 This lecture will consider how Leith has been depicted on maps from the 16th century to the present day, and explore how historical maps can help trace the social and commercial development of the Burgh over the centuries.
 Laragh Quinney is Maps Reading Room Manager for the National Library of Scotland, where she oversees the Maps Reading Room and Enquiry Service, and helps make available over 2 million maps in the Library’s collection.